jscoq/jscoq/README.md

 Just build coqdoc normally and use the option `--backend=jscoq`.

-This is good for converting old coqdoc files, but it may produce some artifacts.
-A coqdoc replacement is being developed at https://github.com/ejgallego/udoc
+It works for converting old coqdoc files, but it produces some artifacts and omits some declarations.

+A replacement tools better suited to jsCoq is being developed at https://github.com/ejgallego/udoc

+## Mailing List ##

+You can subscribe to the jsCoq mailing list at: [soon with all you]

+The list archives are also available through Gmane, you can also post to the list using nntp.

 ## Troubleshooting ##

 Clearing the browser cache may solve lots of issues.

+## Contributing ##

+This is certainly an alpha-status project, but any contribution or comment is really welcome!
+Please submit your pull request for review to the mailing list using `git request-pull`.
+You can also submit a github PR, but it is not guaranteed that we'll look into it.

 ## Reporting Bugs ##

 Feel free to use the issue tracker.
 Please include your browser/OS/user-agent and command line options.

-We don't consider the code/architecture stable yet, but any contribution or comment is really welcome!

 ## What is broken ##

-* Loading ML modules may be slow if not using the bytecode cache.
+* Loading ML modules is slow.
+* Loading `.vo` files is slow.
 * `vm_compute` and `native_compute` are not supported.
 * There surely are threading and performance problems.

 ## Contact & Sponsorship ##

 ![FEEVER Logo](/images/feever-logo.png?raw=true "Feever Logo")

 jsCoq has been make possible thanks to funding by the [FEEVER](http://feever.fr) project.